StephenDoyle10/lyrics/README.md

+***Changes from branch 10 to 11
+We have Create and Read capabilities, now we just need Update and Delete capabilities and we have reached our goal.
+In this step we set up the formating and architecture to get ready for Update and Delete functionality.

+We add an edit and delete button below each greeting message.
+The delete button doesn't do anything for now, we will deal with that in a later branch.
+The edit button, when clicked, opens up two new input fields on the screen that contain the existing message and name as values.
+The user can click into these input fields and change these values - ie edit/ update the data.
+There is a submit button under these fields so that when the user is happy with their editing they can click submit and their changes will be updated to the database.
+However, like the delete button, this submit button doesn't do anything yet.
+We will save that for a later branch.

 ***Changes from branch 09 to 10

 So we can successfully retrieve/ read the data from a MongoDB database, and render it to the screen.
 That takes care of the R(ead) from the CRUD acronym.
 If we just do the C(reate), U(pdate/ edit), and D(elete), then we have completed our mission of creating a minimal MERN stack project that has full CRUD capabilities.
 In this step we will concentrate on the C(reate) part of the acronym.